 Southeast of Kelowna, the Big White Ski Resort is well known for plenty of epic powder.
-The ski area has 118 runs spread across 2,765 acres that are served by 12 lifts with a maximum vertical descent of 2,550 feet.
+The ski area has 118 runs served by 12 lifts with a maximum vertical descent of 2,550 feet.
+Spread over 2,765 acres, the ski area runs have difficulty ranging from 18% beginner to 54% intermediate to 28% difficult.
 In addition, there are 1,500 acres of gladed terrain to explore.
+Overall, Big White is known for its over 7.5m of average annual snowfall.

 To reach the snowboarding at the Big White Ski Resort from Kelowna, follow SR33 to the turn off for Big White Road.
 It is a 39 mile drive from Kelowna to the ski area.
 If you are coming from the Kelowna airport, there is an airport shuttle to the resort.